 For the past few days, I have been reading quite a lot of research papers, articles and blogs related to artificial neural networks and its transition towards deep learning.
-With so many different concepts and experimentations around selecting the best neural network architecture for a problem, selecting the best learning hyper-parameters, selecting the best optimization algorithm and so on, it becomes a little overwhelming to connect all the dots together when you yourself start to solve a problem using neural networks.
-Fortunately there are very nice tutorials over the internet to help us with that.
+With so many different methods of selecting the best neural network architecture for a problem, the optimal hyper-parameters, the best optimization algorithm and so on, it becomes a little overwhelming to connect all the dots together when we ourselves start to solve a problem using neural networks.
+Fortunately there are very nice tutorials over the internet to help us do that.
 In this post my goal is to understand what makes neural networks so powerful by looking at it from the viewpoint of a universal function approximator.

-In a most generic sense, a neural network can be thought of as an universal function approximator.
+In the most generic sense, a neural network can be thought of as an universal function approximator.
 What this means is that a neural network with sufficient "tweaking" can be made to learn any mathematical function.
-Learning a function here means that, given sufficient number of inputs and outputs from a mathematical function of n-variables, we can make the network learn to output values for a new set of inputs coming from the same domain of the function, that are "approximately" correct without explicitly learning the representation or form of the function.
-For example, assume a function F :
+Learning a function here means that, given sufficient number of inputs and outputs for a mathematical function of n-variables, we can make the network learn to output values for a new set of inputs coming from the same domain of the function, that are "approximately" correct, without explicitly learning the representation or form of the function.
+For example, assuming that the function F is :

-we do not know that the function looks like as above but we have access to N different input-output tuples of the format :
+Instead of knowing the function form of F, all we have access to are the N different input-output tuples of the format :

-Based on the above I/O tuples, we can train a neural network to predict that the output for the input (0.7, 8.9) would be somewhere close to 79.55 (with some errors), without explicitly telling the network that the function is a non-linear function with the exponent for the first variable being 3.0 and the exponent for the second variable being 2.0.
-If the function was some linear combination of the input variables such as :
+Based on the above I/O tuples, we can train a neural network to predict that the output for input (0.7, 8.9) would be somewhere close to 79.55 (maybe not exact), without explicitly defining F. If the function was some linear combination of the input variables such as :

-Then given the corresponding I/O tuples for the above function, it becomes a straightforward weights estimation problem that can be solved using standard regression techniques.
-But regression techniques (linear and logistic) cannot solve non-linear problems as seen in the earlier function.
-But neural networks capabilities extends way above such regression techniques as it can learn both linear and non-linear functional forms.
+Then given the corresponding I/O tuples for the above function, it becomes a straightforward weights estimation problem that can be solved using standard linear regression techniques.
+Neural network's capabilities extends beyond linear regression techniques as it can learn both linear and non-linear functional forms.

-Most introductory tutorials and college courses on Neural Networks begin with the XOR function
+Most introductory tutorials and online courses on Neural Networks begin with the XOR function

 If we represent the inputs on a two-dimensional plane as shown below, then the red dots corresponds to the output of 1 and the blue crosses corresponds to output 0.
 There is no way to draw a single line on the 2D plane that can separate the blue crosses from the red dots.
 Neural Networks are useful for learning such non-linearity.

 When we think of functions, we generally think of continuous outputs.
-There could be functions that output only discrete values such as either 0 or 1 (for example a function F, that takes as inputs 2500 variables corresponding to the pixels of 50x50 images and outputs 0 if the image belongs to a dog or 1 if it belongs to a cat) or more than 2 discrete values (another function F, that again takes 2500 variables as inputs corresponding to pixels of 50x50 images, but this time the outputs could be 0 (dog), 1 (cat), 2 (rabbit), 3 (wolf)).
-Thus we see how classification problems can be thought of as generic function representation.
+There could be functions that output only discrete values such as either 0 or 1 (for example a function F, that takes as inputs 2500 variables corresponding to the pixels of 50x50 images and outputs 0 if the image belongs to a dog or 1 if it belongs to a cat) or more than 2 discrete values (the same input as above but with multiple classes of animal pictures).
+Thus any classification problem can also be thought of as a mathematical function.

 , where and

-Although we could have represented the function F in terms of 'x' and 'y' by expanding the terms for G and H, but note that it is simpler for a learning system to learn the functions G and H first and then learn the function F with G and H as inputs since the function F can be composed of arbitrary functions, whose expansion would be very complex in terms of actual inputs and would be difficult to learn.
-But the data we would have access to would not have explicit outputs for G and H, it would only have the inputs x and y and the outputs F, i.e. the values of the functions G and H are "hidden" from us.
-Thus now we have a clear idea as to why there are these "hidden" layers in neural networks.
+Although we could have represented the function F in terms of 'x' and 'y' by expanding the terms for G and H, but note that it is simpler to learn the functions G and H first and then learn the function F with G and H as inputs.
+But the data we would have access to, would not have explicit outputs for G and H, it would only have the inputs x and y and the outputs F, i.e. the values of the functions G and H are "hidden" from us.
+Thus now we understand that why there are "hidden" layers in neural networks.

-Similarly for the XOR function, first we can separately learn two lines (again "functions") that separates the top red dot from the blue crosses and the bottom red dot from the blue crosses respectively and then use another function that takes these two lines (or "functions") learns how to align these two lines in the 2D plane.
+Similarly for the XOR function, first we can separately learn two lines (again "functions") that separates the top red dot from the blue crosses and the bottom red dot from the blue crosses respectively and then use another function that takes these two lines (or "functions") and learns how to align them in the 2D plane.

 The power of function composition is used heavily in complex image recognition and classification tasks.
-To recognize an image of a dog, we need to identify the eyes, the ears, the snout, shape of the body, four legs, a tail etc. Think of the recognition of body parts as low level functions that can learn to recognize eyes, ears, nose, body shape etc. These low level functions when composed or combined together (as in assembling the body parts) and used by high level functions would ultimately help us classify pics of dogs from cats.
+To recognize an image of a dog, one needs to identify the eyes, the ears, the snout, shape of the body, four legs, a tail etc. Think of the recognition of body parts as low level functions.
+These low level functions when composed or combined together (as in assembling the body parts) and used by high level functions would ultimately help us classify pics of dogs from cats.
 That is how neurons in our brain works.

 Hidden units deep in the network represents the function composition of hidden units earlier in the network, thus adding more hidden layers only increases the complexity of the composite function.